 Being situated in Poland, travel possibilities in all directions are limited only by several hours.
 So on a whim, I opted to visit Chișinău, the capital of Moldova.
 Having done no prior research besides finding the location on a map, I arrived in Moldova with completely unbiased expectations.
-Travelling to any foreign country without that much of a plan isn’t something I normally recommend doing so please don’t take this spontaneous decision as an endorsement to do the same.
+With this in mind, travelling to any foreign country without that much of a plan isn’t something I normally recommend doing so please don’t take this spontaneous decision as an endorsement to do the same.

 Arrival in Chișinău – My First Impressions